Benefits of a Post Graduate or Prep Year for Athletics

 There are academic advantages as well.
 An extra year can help improve a standardized test score, show an upward trend in the GPA, or strengthen a transcript with Honors or AP classes.
 Keeshawn Kellman, a post-grad from the Class of 2019, leveraged his additional year of high school to demonstrate to the Princeton University Admissions office that he could thrive in a challenging academic environment by maintaining high grades and challenging himself with an AP course.

-“Choosing to go to Perkiomen for a post-graduate year was one of the greatest and most impactful decisions of my life!" says Keeshawn, now playing at Princeton.
+“Choosing to go to Perkiomen for a post-graduate year was one of the greatest and most impactful decisions of my life!" says Keeshawn, who played at Princeton and Florida Gulf Coast University.
 "I was able to take classes where the teachers were passionate about instructing students and went out of their way to make sure everyone succeeded.
-I was able to work with Coach Baudinet and the basketball team for an additional year, honing my skills to prepare me for college basketball."
+I was able to work with my coaches and the basketball team for an additional year, honing my skills to prepare me for college basketball."

 Reclassification